dsal3389/cdi/README.md

 harder to understand for a simple dependency injection, `cdi` aims to simplify dependency injection and be fast (relativly to python)

+## batteries
+* forward reference resolver
+* `Lazy` type for circular deps
+* `Contextvar` support
+* `Transient` for nonsingleton instances
+* `Generics`/`TypeVar` support
+* limited instances
+* scope inheritance
+* no injectable default implementation support

+### Explicit is better then implicit
+the library tries to make you explicit with your typing without compromising readability or ease of use

 ```py
 import cdi